La'Roi Glover

-La'Roi Damon Glover (/ləˈrɔɪ/; born July 4, 1974) is an American former football defensive tackle who is the defensive line coach for the St. Louis BattleHawks of the XFL.
-He played college football at San Diego State University.
-Glover enjoyed a 13-year career in which he made six-consecutive Pro Bowls and was a four-time All-Pro selection.
-He spent five seasons with the New Orleans Saints (1997-2001), four seasons with the Dallas Cowboys (2002–2005) and finished his playing career with the St. Louis Rams (2006–2008).
+La'Roi Damon Glover (/ləˈrɔɪ/; born July 4, 1974) is an American professional football coach and former player who is the defensive line coach for the St. Louis BattleHawks of the United Football League (UFL).
+He played as a defensive tackle in the National Football League (NFL).
+Glover played college football for the San Diego State Aztecs.
+He enjoyed a 13-year career in which he made six-consecutive Pro Bowls and was a four-time All-Pro selection.
+He spent five seasons with the New Orleans Saints (1997–2001), four seasons with the Dallas Cowboys (2002–2005) and finished his playing career with the St. Louis Rams (2006–2008).

-Early years
+Early life

 Born in San Diego, California, Glover graduated from Point Loma High School of San Diego in 1992.
 At Point Loma, Glover lettered in football, wrestling, and track, and he earned awards in all three sports.
 Under coach Bennie Edens, he was part of the 1990 Pointers team that included Dan White and J. J. Stokes.
 During the 1990 season, Glover totaled 77 tackles, 17.5 sacks, six fumble recoveries and six forced fumbles, earning the honor of San Diego Co-Player of the Year.
 In 1991 as a senior defensive lineman, he was named San Diego section co-Player of the Year, USA Today second-team All-America and CIF Player of the Year, Cal-Hi Sports first-team, the Los Angeles Times Lineman of the Year.

 He is the third player from Point Loma High School to have his jersey (No. 76) retired along with Marcel Brown (No. 22) and Eric Allen (No. 25).